flojoho/drawing-app/README.md

 # drawing-app

-### WORK IN PROGRESS

-draw on the canvas by holding down the left mouse button. drawing gets saved in localStorage automatically and loaded again if you revisit the page.
+draw on the canvas by holding down the left mouse button. drawings gets saved to localStorage automatically and loaded again if you revisit the page.